Find answers to common questions about PDF authenticity checking

 Basically, anyone who receives PDF documents from others and needs to trust their authenticity before making important decisions or transactions can benefit from HTPBE.

-Our PDF authenticity checker uses advanced multi-layer forensic analysis to detect if a PDF document has been modified or tampered with.
+Our PDF modification checker uses multi-layer forensic analysis to detect whether a PDF document was changed after it was originally created.
 The system analyzes PDF metadata including creation dates, modification timestamps, creator and producer information, and PDF version details.

 We also examine the internal file structure at the byte level to identify evidence of post-creation modifications, detect digital signatures and analyze their integrity, and scan for embedded malicious code or suspicious scripts.